 A few years ago if you had a pulse you could get a mortgage with zero down.
 Now the banks are actually doing their job of assessing loans and managing risk.
 I don’t mind jumping through a few hoops if it helps to avoid the next major global market meltdown.

 Leveraging Other People’s Money

 Now that we are discussing mortgages we can talk about the concept that sets real estate apart from other investments: leverage.
 Leverage is simply using other people’s money to make more money for you.

 In the stock market, you pay 100% of your money to control 100% of your investments.
 In real estate, you pay 20% of your money to control 100% of a property.
-When you sell that property or generate monthly income on that property, you are making money against the full value of the investment.
+When you sell that property or generate monthly income on that property, you are making money on the full value of the investment.
 Your returns are multiplied.

 How Does it Work?

 To understand how leverage works, let’s look at the example of three people who have $100,000 to invest in real estate.